penpot/penpot-docs/technical-guide/plugins/create-a-plugin.md

 ## Step 7.
 Load the Plugin in Penpot

-To test the plugin locally you need to serve it.
-Make sure that both `http://localhost:XXXX/manifest.json` and `http://localhost:XXXX/plugin.js` can be reached.
+<p class="advice"><b>Serving an application:</b> This refers to making your application accessible over a network, typically for testing or development purposes. <br><br>When using a tool like <a href="https://www.npmjs.com/package/live-server" target="_blank">live-server</a>, a local web server is created on your machine, which serves your application files over HTTP.
+Most modern frameworks offer their own methods for serving applications, and there are build tools like Vite and Webpack that can handle this process as well. </p>

+**You don't need to deploy your plugin just to test it**.
+Locally serving your plugin is compatible with `https://early.penpot.dev/`.
+However, be mindful of potential CORS (Cross-Origin Resource Sharing) issues.
+To avoid these, ensure your plugin includes the appropriate cross-origin headers.

+Serving your plugin will generate a URL that looks something like `http://localhost:XXXX`, where `XXXX` represents the port number on which the plugin is served.
+Ensure that both `http://localhost:XXXX/manifest.json` and `http://localhost:XXXX/plugin.js` are accessible.
+If these files are inside a specific folder, the URL should be adjusted accordingly (e.g., `http://localhost:XXXX/folder/manifest.json`).

-To load your plugin into Penpot you can use the shortcut `Ctrl + Alt + P` to directly open the Plugin manager modal.
-There you need to provide the plugin's manifest URL (example: `http://plugin.example/manifest.json`) for the installation.
-If there's no issues the plugin will be installed and then you would be able to open it whenever you like.
+Once your plugin is served you are ready to load it into Penpot.
+You can use the shortcut `Ctrl + Alt + P` to open the Plugin Manager modal.
+In this modal, provide the URL to your plugin's manifest file (e.g., `http://localhost:XXXX/manifest.json`) for installation.
+If everything is set up correctly, the plugin will be installed, and you can launch it whenever needed.

 You can also open the Plugin manager modal via: